 Champagne SabreLeechtown Blacksmith Co

 When life calls for a celebration, this handcrafted champagne sabre will be the first thing you reach for.
-Custom designed for Nimmo Bay, the hand-forged 11" blade is made from high carbon steel, wrapped in locally sourced Yew wood.
+Custom designed for Nimmo Bay, the hand-forged blade is made from high carbon steel, wrapped in Hawaiian Koa with a Sea Lion tooth inlay.
 A true collector's piece.

 The ceremonial art of sabrage was popularized just after the French Revolution when Napoleon's cavalry would use their sabres (the sword of choice at the time) to open bottles of champagne after a victory.

 This piece is handmade exclusively for Confluence Nimmo Bay by Ryan Fogarty of Leechtown Blacksmith Co.
-Due to the one of a kind nature of these pieces, your sabre will have variations from the piece featured in our images.
-Sabres are made to order.
-We will contact you after you have placed your order to discuss timeline for your project.
+Due to the one of a kind nature of these pieces, your sabre will have variations from the piece featured in our images shot on location at Nimmo Bay.
+The detailed photos in the listing are of the actual sabre we currently have available for purchase.

 How to Sabre

 - Start with a bottle of ice-cold champagne.
 The bottle must be well chilled to ensure a clean break.